 - International Hoarding Task Force List from the IOCD Foundation*

-We aren’t aware of any Hoarding Task Forces in this area at this time, but please check the two sites* above who may have more current listings than we do at the present time.
+Please also check the two sites* above who may have more current listings than we do at the present time.

 - National Listings: Organizers specializing in chronic disorganization (ICD Certified)

 - National Listings: National Association of Professional Organizers

 - The Code of Ethics provides guidelines for professionals and also helps potential clients know what to expect of an ethical organizer